lucagez/Debucsser/Readme.md

 # Contributing
+TODO:
+- make a usable chrome extension (very experimental by now)
+- improve default styling of label

 If you have any idea on how to make Debucsser better don't hesitate 😎

 Fork ➡ new branch ➡ PR 🎉